-Ginebra San Miguel Inc. (GSMI) and its subsidiaries (collectively referred to as the "Group") prepared its interim consolidated financial statements as of and for the period ended March 31, 2021 and comparative financial statements for the same period in 2020 following the new presentation rules under Philippine Accounting Standard (PAS) No. 34, Interim Financial Reporting.
+Ginebra San Miguel Inc. (GSMI) and its subsidiaries (collectively referred to as the "Group") prepared its interim consolidated financial statements as at and for the period ended March 31, 2022 and comparative financial statements for the same period in 2021 following the presentation rules under Philippine Accounting Standard (PAS) 34, Interim Financial Reporting.
 The consolidated financial statements of the Group have been prepared in compliance with Philippine Financial Reporting Standards (PFRS).

-The consolidated financial statements were approved and authorized for issue in accordance with a resolution by the BOD on May 5, 2021.
+The consolidated financial statements were approved and authorized for issue in accordance with a resolution by the Board of Directors (BOD) on April 27, 2022.